 30C one dose and wait and see what happens.
 Give your next dose when the first dose starts to wear off.

 200C one dose and wait, as above.
 I wouldn’t be too anxious to start a chronic case off with 200C as it ties your hands, giving you no option to stop and treat injuries and acutes that may pop up along the way as you can when you’re dosing daily with lower potencies.
 You always have the option to stop your daily dosing, give Gelsemium 30C for “ailments from bad news” or “ailments from anticipation”, etc., and then go right back to your 6C three times a day for your chronic case.
 And of course, all remedies should be in a water bottle with approximately five succussions before each dose.
 Why?
 It’s in The Organon (aph.
-248)–you have to raise the potency slightly before each dose to keep the case moving and you do that by succussing the bottle.
+247)—you have to raise the potency slightly before each dose to keep the case moving and you do that by succussing the bottle before each dose.
 You can’t succuss dry pellets, only water.

 But I have to end by saying what I always say: You pick your potency based on the severity of what’s wrong and how recent the complaint is.
 A sudden emergency like anaphylactic shock means you need Apis 200C or 1M.
-Your average cold could do with, say, a 30C of your cold remedy three times a day–as you get better, take less often.
+Your average cold virus could do with a 30C of your cold remedy three times a day—as you get better, take less often.
 A chronic disease consisting of pathological changes for many years, like arthritis, should start with a 6C three times a day.
-And of course, all these prescriptions have to be adjusted based on how the patient reacts to them, and all remedies should be in water and succussed before each dose; and in general, you decide when your next dose is going to be based on the patient’s reaction to the previous dose.
+And of course, all these prescriptions have to be adjusted based on how the patient reacts to them, and all remedies should be in water and succussed before each dose; and in general, you decide when your next dose is going to be, based on the patient’s reaction to the previous dose.
 You’re constantly re-evaluating your dosing schedule and potency.
-A striking improvement means wait–you may not need to dose again, ever; but, the start of a relapse means it is time to dose again.
+A striking improvement means wait—you may not need to dose again; but, the start of a relapse means it is time to dose again.

 Thanks so much for responding so quickly.
 I have some liquid mother tinctures.
 I believe they are 30X.
 I need to make another tincture so that I do not run out of them.
 So, to my understanding, each time that I make a mother tincture, I increase the power of the tincture by one point.
 Is this correct?
 Is there any way to keep the power the same?